 StreamElements, as mentioned, does not offer any paid plans.
 Their policy, however, states that they may change pricing terms in the future.

 If you have minimal knowledge about broadcasting and live streaming but have a high-end computer, go with Streamlabs.
 If you have a low to mid-range PC and don’t know about live streaming, you will need to learn to use StreamElements.

-Lastly, if you have a low to mid-range PC and have the proper knowledge to live stream, then again choose StreamElements.
+Lastly, if you have a low to mid-range PC and know how to live stream, choose StreamElements.

 Streamlabs vs. StreamElements: Links

 It’s challenging to compare both because, even if you like one software, there are at least a couple of things that you like in another tool more than the one you use.

 I hope the article Streamlabs vs. StreamElements helped you choose the right broadcasting tool and ultimately helped grow your brand online.
 Please share this article with people interested in knowing about the two and help them decide.